-1: be level headed: keeping your head level (ie parallel to the floor) helps you look confident; if you tilt your head too far down or up, you look either submissive or coy (chin down), or arrogant (chin up)
+1: The first key micro behaviour is be level headed: keeping your head level (ie parallel to the floor) helps you look confident; if you tilt your head too far down or up, you look either submissive or coy (chin down), or arrogant (chin up)

 2: look away, look back: many people break eye contact while they are thinking; if you do that, return to eye contact when you speak

 3: remove ‘erms’: some people know they ‘erm’, but don’t know why.
 In most cases, it’s to do with covering the pause (while they think), or as they take a breath.
 If you ‘erm’, check which of these it is, then either stay quiet while you pause, or stay quiet as you take a breath…

 4: substitute questions for statements: questions are more inclusive than statements.
 Statements tend to be telling, directive; questions invite a response, and involve the other person.
 So you can either frame your comment in the form of a question; or before making a statement, offer an ‘announcing’ question first – eg “can I just suggest something here?” or “I wonder if this might be worth considering?”.
 Announcing questions not only help others focus on what you are about to say, so they are more in listening mode, they also soften your intervention.

 5: adjust your tempo: people talk at different rates.
 Some are quick, some are slower.
 Match your tempo of delivery to theirs – otherwise mismatches are uncomfortable, and possibly destructive.
 Either the quicker person might feel the slower person is – slow, or the slower person might feel intimidated by the quicker pace.
 Once you have matched their pace, you can always then try to lead them to a different pace….